xythobuz/xyCMS/README.md

 ## Quick Setup

 Copy all the files to your webserver.
-Delete the example config.php.
-Now run setup.php and delete it after completion.
+Run Setup.php to create the SQL Tables.
+Delete the config file created by setup.php, replace it with your modified example config.

 This should have prepared everything.
 The admin interface is reachable via admin.php.